 Rob's assignment was a homecoming for him: He grew up in Rancho Cucamonga, graduated from Alta Loma High School and earned his broadcast journalism degree from the University of Southern California.

-Rob's first on-air job was at KRCR in Chico, California, where he worked from the Butte County Bureau.
-After that Rob spent three years as a reporter for KAYU in Spokane, Washington.
-However, Rob returned to California when he became a general assignment reporter in Palm Springs covering the Coachella Valley, just east of the Inland Empire.
+From there, Rob returned to the warmer temperatures of California when he became a reporter in Palm Springs covering the Coachella Valley, just east of the Inland Empire.

 ABC7 Broadcast Center

 Attn: Rob McMillan